Emnet19/wireframing/README.md

 - Elements like buttons, content boxes, and navigation placeholders are represented simply, not fully designed.
 - Its goal is to communicate functionality, not aesthetics.

+# Wireframing

+## Introduction
+Wireframing is the process of creating a visual guide that represents the skeletal framework of a digital product.
+It serves as a blueprint for the layout, structure, and functionality of a design before the actual development begins.
+Wireframes help designers, developers, and stakeholders align on how the product will look and work.

+---

+## Key Elements of a Wireframe
+1. **Layout Structure**
+   Defines the basic arrangement of elements on a page.
+Example: A grid layout ensures proper alignment and spacing.

+2. **Navigation**
+   Shows how users move from one section to another.
+Example: Including a top navigation bar to access different pages.

+3. **Content Placement**
+   Illustrates where text, images, and other content will be displayed.
+Example: Positioning a banner image at the top with call-to-action text.

+4. **Functionality**
+   Indicates interactive components like buttons, forms, and input fields.
+Example: A "Search" bar on the homepage.

+---

+## Types of Wireframes
+- **Low-Fidelity Wireframes**
+  Simple sketches or outlines focusing on structure and layout without much detail.
+Used in the early stages of the design process for brainstorming and quick idea validation.

+- **High-Fidelity Wireframes**
+  More detailed and polished representations, often including actual text, colors, and closer resemblance to the final product.
+Used later in the design process to refine ideas and share with stakeholders.

+---

+## Popular Wireframing Tools
+Wireframing tools help designers quickly build and iterate on wireframes.
+Some popular tools include:
+- Balsamiq
+- Sketch
+- Adobe XD
+- **Figma**

+### Why Figma?
+Figma is one of the most popular wireframing and UI/UX design tools because:
+- It’s **cloud-based**, allowing real-time collaboration with team members.
+- Supports both **low-fidelity and high-fidelity wireframes**.
+- Provides a wide range of **components, templates, and plugins** to speed up the design process.
+- Works on any operating system (Windows, macOS, Linux, and even in the browser).
+- Makes **handoff to developers easy** with features like CSS code snippets and inspect mode.

+Figma is highly recommended for both beginners and professionals due to its flexibility, accessibility, and collaborative features.

+---